codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

   </SandpackLayout>
 </SandpackProvider>

+### Additional content
+For advanced use cases, children of `<SandpackPreview>` are rendered at the end of the preview container.

 ## Code Editor

 The `SandpackCodeEditor` component renders a wrapper over [`codemirror`](https://github.com/codemirror/codemirror.next), a lightweight code editor we use inside `sandpack`.